diegomics/jATG/4.snp_calling/README.md

 Important variables to run the analysis:

-**MASKED_BED**: a 3-column bed file with positions of masked segments (scaffold_name, start_position, end_position).
-This file is produced during the masking analysis.
+**MASKED_BED**: a 3-column bed file with positions of masked segments (scaffold_name, start_position, end_position)
+> This file is produced during the masking analysis.
 If the masking analysis was not performed, the script ../2.masking/scripts/softmasked_to_bed.py can produce the 3 columns bed file from a softmasked fasta file.

 **SEX_CHROMS**: names of the scaffold that has sex chromosome identity.
-If more than one scaffold, use a comma between names.
-These scaffolds will be filtered
+If more than one scaffold, use a comma between names
+> These scaffolds will be filtered

-**TRIMMED_READS_DIR**: folder with the trimmed reads files.
-All reads should be in the same folder
+**TRIMMED_READS_DIR**: folder with the trimmed reads files
+> All reads should be in the same folder

 **READ_TYPE**: "HiFi" or "illuminaPE"